nylo-andry/image-api/README.md

 # Image API
-> A simple API that takes an image file and returns that same image in black and white.
+> A simple API that takes an image file and does stuff
 ## Getting started

 1. Build the project